Demonstration of the trapped-ion quantum-CCD computer architecture: Methods

 \textbf{Quantum volume:} The $N=2,3,$ and $4$ tests were performed with four qubit ions loaded into the machine, and the $N=6$ test was performed with six qubit ions loaded into the machine.
 The $N=2,3,$ and $4$ tests consisted of 100 random circuits repeated 500 times each, and the $N=6$ circuits consisted of 400 circuits repeated 100 times each, all generated by Qiskit~\cite{Qiskit}.
 All confidence intervals are calculated from the method in Ref.~\cite{Cross19}.
 The $N=2,3,$ and $4$ QV circuits were run without any optimization or approximations.
-For example, in the $N=4$ test, each circuit contained exactly 24 two-qubit gates.
-Due to various initialization time overheads, we chose an accelerated $N=6$ test that is optimized by combining single-qubit gates and SU(4) gates when the random permutations allow it~\cite{Cross19}.
+For example, in the $N=4$ test, each circuit contained exactly 24 TQ gates.
+For the $N=6$ test we applied an optimization that combines SU(4) gates when the random permutations of qubit pairs calls for gates on the same pair in adjacent steps ~\cite{Cross19}, reducing the average number of TQ gates per circuit from $54$ to $45$.
 An example of the transport operations for the $N=4$ case is depicted in Fig.~\ref{fig:N=4_Dance}.